-Two volunteers with cars needed to deliver donated magazines to schools, food pantries, and other community organizations in the Madison area.
-Pick-up is at our downtown Madison office.
+Volunteers with vehicles needed to deliver donated magazines to schools, food pantries, and other community organizations in the Madison area.
+Pick-up is at our downtown Madison office and other east side and west side locations.
 Time commitment is about 3-4 hours a month.
 Flexible schedule, during normal weekday business hours.
 Must use own vehicle and be in good physical condition, able to lift boxes of magazines in and out of vehicles and use hand truck.
+We need help now more than ever during the pandemic.
+We follow all social distancing and precautions.

 Become part of MagLiteracy's growing effort to improve literacy of kids and other vulnerable readers.